xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 ```

 !!! warning
     This is not a recommended way!
-It was shown just to show that guice module *could* be used
+It was shown just to demonstrate that guice module *could* be used
     without bundle.
 It's better to use declaration bundle instead:

     ```java